kncept/junit-reporter/README.md

 ## Command Line Usage
 Command line support has been built.<br/>
 The jar file is executable, and the options have the same names as in the gradle config block.<br/>
-The main class name is com.kncept.junit5.reporter.html.TestHTMLReportProcessor.<br/>
+The main class name is com.kncept.junit5.reporter.html.TestReportProcessor.<br/>
 Options use a simple equals sign.<br/>
- eg: `java -jar junit-reporter-1.0.3 aggregated=true` to process reports in the current dir
+ eg: `java -jar junit-reporter-1.1.0 aggregated=true` to process reports in the current dir

 ## Final Thoughts

 It seems a few people use this.
 Glad to help.
-It does take a while to keep things ticking along though.<br />
+It does take effort to keep things ticking along though.<br />
 Donations accepted: <br/>
 ETH: 5db8a572ba967f5611740fba29957be46a58cdef <br/>
 BTC: 1EnoXwWabBzeSWyRYU775PKqLLKp49Vub1 <br/>